pklaus/MaxiGauge/README.md

+## MaxiGauge

-This is a Python software to log vacuum pressure values from a Pfeiffer Vacuum MaxiGauge vacuum gauge controller.
+This is a software written in Python to log vacuum pressure values from a Pfeiffer-Vacuum MaxiGauge vacuum gauge controller.

-It is capable to display vacuum pressure values live on the web and logging them to a file.
+It is capable of displaying vacuum pressure values live on the web and logging them to a file.

 ### Requirements

 * [Python][] 2.7
 * [PySerial][] to communicate with the MaxiGauge via the RS232 port.
-* To start the web server, you need [Bottle][].
+* [Bottle][] to start the web server.

 ### License